auguth/W3FGrant-Application/pallet_pocs.md

 #### Brief Description

 Blockchain technology, with the introduction of Ethereum protocol, impacted the ecosystem by introducing the concept of smart contracts.
 These self-executing contracts have enhanced the functionality and versatility of blockchain networks, opening up a wide array of decentralized applications and use cases.
-However, despite this pivotal development, there has been a notable absence of a consensus mechanism that places smart contracts at its core.
+However, despite this pivotal development, there is absence of a consensus mechanism that places smart contracts at its core.
 Recognizing this critical gap, we present Proof of Contract Stake (PoCS) – The First Developer Centric Consensus.

 PoCS is an innovative staking system that leverages *contract gas history* to select block producers.
-PoCS marks a significant advancement by seamlessly integrating elements of both proof-of-work and proof-of-stake.
+PoCS integrates elements of both proof-of-work and proof-of-stake.
 We have introduced a novel concept of **'code-mining'** that incentivizes developers to actively participate in securing the network.
 By aligning the interests of developers with the network's security, PoCS introduces a dynamic where smart contract creators play a vital role in consensus.
-In addition, PoCS implements a robust system of *'stake scoring'*, taking into account factors such as contract age, reputation, and gas utilization.
+In addition, PoCS implements a system of *'stake scoring'*, taking into account factors such as contract age, reputation, and gas utilization.
 This design not only fortifies the network against collusion type attacks but also ensures a fair and secure environment for all participants.
 It also addresses a longstanding concern in blockchain consensus models – the 'nothing at stake' attacks .
-By introducing a non-fungible, non-transferable unit of scarcity for staking, PoCS effectively mitigates this vulnerability, providing a solid foundation for a secure and reliable network.
+By introducing a non-fungible, non-transferable unit of scarcity for staking, PoCS effectively mitigates this vulnerability, making it a secure and reliable network.
 In addition, the stake accumulation attack in PoCS is time constraint and patterned which can be easily detected.
 This escalates costs over time and cannot be expedited with any external resources.

 #### Substrate Integration